TRADITION AND QUALITY

 It is common that important export markets mostly deal with Pecorino produced on the island of Sardinia, while are less known the other mature PDO cheeses, like:

 We deal with Calabrian matured pecorino cheeses, referred to as stagionato ("seasoned" or "aged" ), which are harder but still crumbly in texture and have decidedly buttery and nutty flavours.
-We also intermediate two types of semi-stagionato and fresco, which have a softer texture and milder cream and milk tastes.
+We also supply two types of semi-stagionato and fresco, which have a softer texture and milder cream and milk tastes.
 Further, we can sell Pecorino Pepato (literally, "peppered Pecorino"), to which red pepper corns are added.
 Today many other additions are made, for example walnuts or rocket or tiny pieces of white or black truffle.

 In many recipes you can find such cheese and a good Pecorino Stagionato is often the finish of a meal, served with pears and walnuts or drizzled with strong chestnut honey.
 Pecorino is also often used to finish pasta dishes.

-SMAF LTD is a supplier and an intermediator and has vision and mission as a Society for Authentic Mediterranean Food (S.M.A.F.).
+SMAF LTD is a supplier, who has vision and mission as a Society for Authentic Mediterranean Food (S.M.A.F.).
 Therefore, SMAF LTD deals with all the cheeses labelled in Calabrian DOPs, first of all the classic Dairy Products, mentioned above, and with sweet or seasoned Calabrian Pecorino cheese of Mount Poro, and the Crotonese Pecorino cheese, pure sheep cheese with a 4 month seasoning and a spicy flavour.